Amniotic fluid and pregnancy: everything you need to know

 How is amniotic fluid formed during pregnancy?

-Amniotic fluid appears rapidly after fertilization, during the creation of the amniotic sac, which begins around day 7 of pregnancy.
+Amniotic fluid appears rapidly after fertilization, during the creation of the amniotic sac, which begins around the 7th day of pregnancy.

-During the first weeks, it is mainly produced by the embryo, thanks to the phenomenon of extracellular expansion.
+During the first few weeks, most amniotic fluid is produced by the embryo as a result of extracellular expansion.
 It is then secreted by transudation through the membranes and epidermis of the fetus until the 4th month of gestation.
 Between 20 and 25 weeks of amenorrhea (SA), the baby's skin becomes keratinized and no longer allows water to pass through.
 This fluid is then formed from urine, pulmonary secretions and cells from the amniotic cavity.
-The fetus swallows and expels it constantly, contributing to its circulation and renewal.
+The fetus constantly swallows and expels it, contributing to its circulation and renewal.

-The composition of amniotic fluid remains quite complex.
-It consists mainly of water and electrolytes (99%), but also contains mineral elements (calcium, sodium, potassium, trace elements, etc.), amino acids and fetal epithelial cells.
+The composition of amniotic fluid remains fairly complex.
+It consists mainly of water and electrolytes (99%), but also contains minerals (calcium, sodium, potassium, trace elements, etc.), amino acids and fetal epithelial cells.

-What is the role of this fluid during pregnancy?
+What role does this fluid play during pregnancy?

 From fetus to baby

-In order for the fetus to develop into a baby, the amniotic fluid keeps it at an ideal temperature of 37.5 degrees, while protecting it from external shocks.
+To help the fetus develop into a baby, amniotic fluid maintains an ideal temperature of 37.5 degrees, while protecting it from external shocks.
 This fluid also enables the fetus to make active movements in the womb, thus stimulating its motor skills.

 By swallowing and expectorating it, the fetus develops its lungs while absorbing the water and nutrients it needs.
-It also experiences flavour, a sensation produced by the smell and taste of the food the pregnant woman consumes during pregnancy.
+It also experiences flavour, a sensation produced by the smell and taste of food consumed by pregnant women during pregnancy.

-Finally, the antibacterial properties of amniotic fluid protect lthe child from most infections, with the exception of toxoplasmosis and cytomegalovirus (CMV). cytomegalovirus (CMV) which can cross the placental barrier.
+Finally, the antibacterial properties of amniotic fluid protect the child from most infections, with the exception of toxoplasmosis and cytomegalovirus (CMV). cytomegalovirus (CMV) which can cross the placental barrier.

-The amount of amniotic fluid is a valuable indicator of fetal well-being.
+The quantity of amniotic fluid is a valuable indicator of fetal well-being.
 By means of an ultrasound scan, a gynecologist or midwife can determine whether the volume is normal, insufficient (oligohydramnios) or too great (hydramnios).
-There are two ways of doing this:
+Two methods can be used to do this:

 • the Phelan method, which uses an amniotic index (ILA).

-Lhe Chamberlain assessment is an ultrasound examination designed to explore the entire amniotic sac in order to calculate the depth of the largest vertical cistern of fluid (VGC).
-A diagnosis can be made on the basis of the measurement obtained:
+Chamberlain's assessment is an ultrasound examination designed to explore the entire amniotic sac in order to calculate the depth of the largest vertical cistern (LVC).
+A diagnosis can be made from the measurement obtained:

 • a value between 2 and 8 cm indicates a normal volume;